kushpatel7764/AI_Resume_Creator/README.md

 6. The output will be saved as `Marked_Resume.md`.
 7. To view job listings, run the following command inside the src directory: `python app.py`
 8. One the script is running, open your browser and go to: http://127.0.0.1:5000.
-9. In the Available Jobs tab, user can browse job listings.
+9. In the Available Jobs tab, user can browse job listings and select a job they would like to apply for.
 10. In the Profile tab, users can save their information.
+11. In the Resume tab, users can create a resume or cover letter with Google Gemini.

 **Test Functions**
 * test_get_all_json_objects: Tests whether job data is correctly read from a JSON file.